foxford/account/README.md

 const config = {
   provider: new IdP({
     endpoint: '...host...'
-  })  // you can write your own provider or use default IdP provider }
+  }),  // you can write your own provider or use default IdP provider
+  id: '..id...' // optional parameter (if you already know `id` you pass in `config` to avoid repeated request of token) }
 const account = new Account(config)
 ```